Ruach/ruach.github.io/_posts/2021-06-04-O3-CPU-commit.markdown

 actual cache accesses in the GEM5 cache.
 Let's take a look at its implementation one by one.

+### access1: check if the cache block exist in current cache
 ```cpp
 1152 bool
 1153 BaseCache::access(PacketPtr pkt, CacheBlk *&blk, Cycles &lat,